hsyl20/haskus-website/pages/system/manual/using/devices.rst

 mass storages.
 The operating system has to signal when a new device becomes available or unavailable.

-   As a side note, Linux loads some drivers asynchronously to speed up the boot.
+   Linux loads some drivers asynchronously to speed up the boot.
 Hence devices handled by these drivers are detected after the boot as if they had just been plugged in.

 ``haskus-system`` provides an interface to receive events when the state of the device tree changes.
 The following code shows how to get and print these